Kitware/CMake/Help/prop_tgt/IMPORTED_IMPLIB.rst

     the library is considered to be a stub, and its location will not be added as a runtime search path to dependents that link it.

+.. versionchanged:: 3.28
+  If an imported target is an Apple framework or XCFramework, the preferred arrangement is to set :prop_tgt:`IMPORTED_LOCATION` to the ``.framework`` or ``.xcframework`` directory.
+CMake will then find the relevant ``.tbd`` file inside that framework or XCFramework automatically without requiring ``IMPORTED_IMPLIB`` to be set.

 The ``IMPORTED_IMPLIB`` target property may be overridden for a given configuration ``<CONFIG>`` by the configuration-specific